-Tombstone Guide To Help You Extend The Life Of LED tubes
+Tombstone Guide To Help You Extend The Life Of LED Tubes

 LED tubes are tricky.
 The fixtures in which these tubes fit are tricky.
 The number of parts and the technical aspect of these LED tubes makes them a difficult decision to make.
-Especially with the complexity of a tombstone, it becomes even more complicated to properly understand how LED tubes work.
+Especially with the complexity of a tombstone, it becomes even more complicated to properly understand how LED Tube Lights work.

 A mistake in buying the right kind of support fixture can cause a short circuit in your LED tubes resulting in being a tombstone for your lighting, literally.